oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 ![Angular PWA Works Offline](static/angular-beer-list-offline.png)

-If it works - great!
-Continue reading to learn how to use the [Okta Auth SDK](https://github.com/okta/okta-auth-js) with `OAuthService` to build a login form for your app. ** -- let's assume they want to read on ;)**
+If it works - great, now we can add auth with Okta!

 ### Authenticating with the Okta Auth SDK